red-dev-inc/subnet-evm/README.md

 ### Modify the [precompile/params.go](./precompile/params.go) file

-As said earlier, the [precompile/params.go](./precompile/params.go) is used to define the designated address for the stateful precompiles.
-It has also mentioned that the designated address should not be conflict with the any other precompiles addresses.
+As we mentioned earlier, the [precompile/params.go](./precompile/params.go) is used to define the designated address for the stateful precompiles.
+It has also mentioned that the designated address should not be conflict with the any other precompile addresses.
 For forks of subnet-evm, users should start at 0x0300000000000000000000000000000000000000 to ensure that their own modifications do not conflict with stateful precompiles that may be added to subnet-evm in the future.

 We have taken the address `0x0300000000000000000000000000000000000000` for this tutorial.

 We have modified the below changes in the [params.go](./precompile/params.go) file

-at [line 13](./precompile/params.go#L13) we have declared the gas estimation value. see below,
+at about [line 13](./precompile/params.go#L13) we have declared the gas estimation value. see below,

 ```diff
 const (